Know How to Back Your Car

-If you still have your written exam ahead you, there are some important points you should remember for the written examination.
+If you still have your written knowledge exam ahead you, there are some important points you should remember for the written test.
 Then, when you have your learner’s permit, make sure that you go through them again and practice driving in reverse until you feel comfortable with it.
-Do you have a backup camera?
-Then, learn how to back up both with it and without it.

 Before You Start Backing Up

-Before you get behind the wheel and back up, you should walk behind your vehicle.
-Make sure the area behind your vehicle is clear.
+Before you get behind the wheel and start driving, you should walk behind your vehicle< and make sure the area behind your vehicle is clear.
 Be extra careful if children are playing nearby.
 If they are behind your vehicle, you may not see them from your driver seat.

 Start Backing Up

-You start backing up by letting up the brake pedal.
+Start backing by letting up the brake pedal.

-A common mistake by new drivers is to move the foot to the gas pedal and lightly increase speed.
-Don’t.
+A common mistake by new drivers is to move the foot to the gas pedal and increase speed.
+You shouldn’t.
 Until you are an experienced driver, you should keep your foot where it is and just let up on the brake.